claudiopro/karma-jasmine-coverage-commonjs/README.md

-# karma-jasmine-coverage
+# karma-jasmine-coverage-commonjs
-Karma with Jasmine and coverage boilerplate
+Karma with Jasmine, CommonJS modules and coverage boilerplate